Speaker wire: Skin effect

 Skin effect in audio cables is the tendency for high frequency signals to travel more on the surface than in the center of the conductor, as if the conductor were a hollow metal pipe.
 This tendency, caused by self-inductance, makes the cable more resistant at higher frequencies, diminishing its ability to transmit high frequencies with as much power as low frequencies.
 As cable conductors increase in diameter they have less overall resistance but increased skin effect.
 The choice of metals in the conductor makes a difference, too: silver has a greater skin effect than copper; aluminum has less effect.
 Skin effect is a significant problem at radio frequencies or over long distances such as miles and kilometers worth of high-tension electrical transmission lines, but not at audio frequencies carried over short distances measured in feet and meters.
 Speaker cables are normally made with stranded conductors but bare metal strands in contact with each other do not mitigate skin effect; the bundle of strands acts as one conductor at audio frequencies.
 Litz wire – individually insulated strands held in a particular pattern – is a type of high-end speaker wire intended to reduce skin effect.
 Another solution that has been tried is to plate the copper strands with silver which has less resistance.

 Regardless of marketing claims, skin effect has an inaudible and therefore negligible effect in typical inexpensive cables for loudspeaker or other audio signals.
 The increase in resistance for signals at 20,000 Hz is under 3%, in the range of a few milliohms for the common home stereo system; an insignificant and inaudible degree of attenuation.

 Terminations

 Speaker wire terminations facilitate the connection of speaker wire to both amplifiers and loudspeakers.
 Examples of termination include soldered or crimped pin or spade lugs, banana plugs, and 2-pin DIN connectors.
-A commercial speaker wire connector from Neutrik (viz, Speakon) has some advantages: it does not easily pull free, does not make partial contact when making or breaking (1/4 plugs and sockets inherently do so) and offers multi circuits in some versions.
+The Speakon connector, a commercial speaker wire connector from Neutrik, has some advantages: it does not easily pull free, does not make partial contact when making or breaking (1/4 plugs and sockets inherently do so) and offers multi circuits in some versions.
 The type of actual electrical contact (ie, termination) is determined by the connectors on the equipment at each end of the wire.
 Some terminations are gold plated.

 Many speakers and electronics have flexible five-way binding posts that can be screwed down or held down by a spring to accept bare or soldered wire and pins or springy banana plugs (through a hole in the outward-facing side of the post).